elogvse.org

 Final thoughts

-Electoral systems are central to the functioning of democracies and can significantly shape governance outcomes, inclusion, and political stability.
-By the end of this module, learners will be better prepared to examine system design and its real-world consequences.
+Electoral systems are central to the functioning of democracies and can significantly shape governance outcomes, inclusion, political stability and public confidence.
+By the end of this module, learners will be better prepared to examine electoral system design and its real-world consequences.

 Ready to begin learning about electoral systems?